AndyIbanez/andyibanez-com/content/posts/structured-concurrency-in-swift-using-async-let.md

 **Note**: *The session most of this article is based on, [Explore structured concurrency in Swift](https://developer.apple.com/videos/play/wwdc2021/10134/), uses a similar example to this, but you can run and play with this one.*

-By appending `async` before `let` and moving those `await` around, we have successfully rewritten our function to download both the image and metadata at the same time rather than sequentially.
-The `await` keyword has now been moved to the places where we expect the values to exist before we can continue.
-We have successfully downloaded multiple things at once, using a structured flow.
+By appending `async` before `let` and moving the `await` keyword to the place where we expect values to exist, we have successfully downloaded multiple things at once, using a structured flow.
 That's really neat!

 And that's it.
 That's how you can execute code concurrently with the new async/await APIs.
 This article is not over yet, though.
 Before we are done, we need to explore a very important concept: The Task Tree.

 ### The Task Tree

-Structured Concurrency makes use of concept called **The Task Tree**.
-The task tree is a hierarchy in which our structured concurrency code runs on.
+Structured Concurrency makes use of a concept called **The Task Tree**.
+The task tree is a hierarchy that our structured concurrency code runs on.
 The task tree influences attributes of our tasks such as cancellation, priority, and local variables.
 When we jump from one async function to another, the same task is used to execute the new call.

 ```swift
 func downloadImageAndMetadata(imageNumber: Int) async throws -> DetailedImage {